Rio Tinto plc – Annual report – 31 December 2021

 - The probability weighting of possible closure scenarios.
 The most significant impact of probability weighting is at the Pilbara operations (Iron Ore) relating to infrastructure and incorporates the expectation that some infrastructure will be retained by the relevant State authorities post closure.
 The assignment of probabilities to this scenario reduces the closure provision by US$1.2 billion.

 - Appropriate sources on which to base the calculation of the discount rate.
-On 30 September 2020, management reviewed the rate used for discounting provisions and reduced the discount rate by 0.5%.
-The discount rate by nature is subjective and therefore sensitivities are shown in note 25 for how the provision balance, which at 31 December 2020 was US$13.3 billion, would change if discounted at alternative discount rates were applied.
+On 30 September 2020, management reviewed the rate used for discounting provisions and reduced the discount rate by 0.5% with no further changes required in 2021.
+The discount rate by nature is subjective and therefore sensitivities are shown in note 25 for how the provision balance, which at 31 December 2021 was US$14.5 billion, would change if discounted at alternative discount rates were applied.

 There is significant estimation uncertainty in the calculation of the provision and cost estimates can vary in response to many factors including: